-This page is the Louisiana-specific landing for WindLoadCalc.
-Enter a Louisiana ZIP code above and the calculator launches preloaded with the correct ASCE 7-16 design wind speed for that location, the parish it sits in, and the project structure ready for you to enter occupancy, geometry, and exposure.
+This page is the Louisiana landing for the calculator.
+Enter any Louisiana ZIP code above and the engine launches with the correct ASCE 7-16 design wind speed for that location, the parish name printed (not "county"), and the project framework ready for occupancy, geometry, and exposure.
+The wind speed table, the parish-system explainer, the post-Katrina origin story, the Ida/Laura/Delta/Francine timeline, and the LAPELS PE workflow are all below — built specifically for engineers, contractors, and plan reviewers working under the current LSUCC adoption.

 Louisiana Wind Speed Quick Reference